alexle/alexle.github.com/_posts/2025/2025-11-02-grieving-who-you-used-to-be.markdown

 It was more than chasing the next milestone.

 Running was about the joy of movement.
 The love of training.
-The mental clarity during a run.
-Following the process and choosing the "hard" each day.
-And just lacing up the shoes even when I didn't want to.
+The mental clarity I always had on runs.
+It was about following the process and choosing to lace up the shoes even when I didn't want to.

 None of which has changed after my injury.